molssi-seamm/molssi-seamm.github.io/source/html/users/reproducibility.rst

 randomly.
 In this case, while the physical results of duplicate runs should be identical within the statistical error bars, the details including the trajectory will be quite different.
-It is a good practice for the plug-ins to ensure that the seed actually used is printed, and the setup allows you to specifiy the seed so that you can indeed reproduce the run.
+It is a good practice for the :term:`plug-ins<plug-in>` to ensure that the seed actually used is printed, and the setup allows you to specifiy the seed so that you can indeed reproduce the run.
 Whether the plug-ins follow this advice is up to them, not SEAMM.

 Replicability
 -------------
 SEAMM does not guarantee replicability -- after all, replicability implies that two different people or groups tackle the same scientific problem, but don't share e.g. flowcharts.
-Nonetheless, SEAMM and the plugins can help a great deal.
+Nonetheless, SEAMM and the plug-ins can help a great deal.
 Because plug-ins simplify and clarify the input to the underlying codes, and should provide guidance to which parameters are relevant as well as provide use default values where possible, it is more likely that independent researchers will